 The strategy primarily invests in Treasuries and Agencies but may opportunistically invest in Investment Grade Corporates, Mortgage-Backed Securities (MBS) and Asset-Backed Securities, when those sectors offer attractive risk-adjusted yield.

 *The Adviser has contractually agreed to waive all or a portion of its management fees and pay Fund expenses to ensure that Net Annual Fund Operating Expenses (excluding AFFE, interest, taxes and extraordinary expenses) does not exceed 0.39%.
 The Expense Cap will remain in effect through at least March 29, 2018.
 The Net Expense is what the investor has paid.

 Investments in debt securities typically decrease in value when interest rates rise.
 This risk is usually greater for longer-term debt securities.
 Investments in asset-backed and mortgage-backed securities include additional risks that investors should be aware of such as credit risk, prepayment risk, possible illiquidity and default, as well as increased susceptibility to adverse economic developments.
 The Fund may invest in derivatives, which may involve risks greater than the risks presented by more traditional investments.
 The risk of owning an ETF or mutual fund generally reflects the risks of owning the underlying securities that the ETF or mutual fund holds.
 It will also bear additional expenses, including operating expenses, brokerage costs & the potential duplication of management fees.
 These risks are fully disclosed in the Prospectus.

-The BofA Merrill Lynch 1-Year US Treasury Note Index (formerly the Merrill Lynch 1-Year US Treasury Note Index) is comprised of a single issue purchased at the beginning of the month and held for a full month.
+The ICE BofAML 1-Year US Treasury Note Index (formerly the BofA Merrill Lynch 1-Year US Treasury Note Index) is comprised of a single issue purchased at the beginning of the month and held for a full month.
 At the end of the month that issue is sold and rolled into a newly selected issue.
 The issue selected at each month-end rebalancing is the outstanding Treasury note that matures closest to, but not beyond, one year from the rebalancing date.
 To qualify for selection, an issue must have settled on or before the month-end rebalancing date.
 You cannot invest directly in an index.

 Diversification does not guarantee a profit or protect from loss in a declining market.